cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - s, secret to be shared, an element of F, the `Scalar` field `GF(p)` of `G`.
-  - n, the number of shares to generate, an integer
+  - MAX_SIGNERS, the number of shares to generate, an integer
   - THRESHOLD_LIMIT, the threshold of the secret sharing scheme, an integer

   Outputs:
-  - secret_key_shares, A list of n secret shares, which is a tuple consisting of the participant identifier and the key share, each of which is a `Scalar` element of F, the `Scalar` field `GF(p)` of `G`.
+  - secret_key_shares, A list of MAX_SIGNERS number of secret shares, which is a tuple consisting of the participant identifier and the key share, each of which is a `Scalar` element of F, the `Scalar` field `GF(p)` of `G`.
   - coefficients, a vector of the t coefficients which uniquely determine